Michael O'Flanagan: Raid on O'Flanagan's rooms

 Violence and reprisals continued to escalate throughout the country in late 1920.
-On 11 October Fr.
-O'Flanagan was arrested by Crown forces on his way to a meeting of the Ballinasloe Asylum Committee, but was released within a few hours.
+On 11 October O'Flanagan was arrested by Crown forces on his way to a meeting of the Ballinasloe Asylum Committee, but was released within a few hours.

 On Friday 22 October, O'Flanagan's rooms in Roscommon were raided by two members of the Auxiliaries, accompanied by two RIC officers.
 They took books, papers, confiscated his typewriter, chopped up a suitcase of vestments, and stole a £5 note.
 The incident is recounted in the witness statement of John Duffy, one of the R. I. C. constables present.
 O'Flanagan's secretary and typist Vera McDonnell also left a record of the raid.

 Three nights later on 25 October the Moneygold ambush took place three miles south of Cliffoney.
 The local Volunteers, many of whom were friends of O'Flanagan, attacked a nine-man RIC patrol from Cliffoney barracks and shot four dead including the sergeant, close to Ahamlish graveyard.

 Cliffoney and the surrounding area was raided on several subsequent nights at the end October as a company of Auxiliaries based at Coolavin came to north Sligo for reprisals.
 Several houses in Cliffoney were burned along with Grange Temperance Hall and Ballintrillick Creamery.
 Also burned in reprisal was the Sinn Féin hall at Cliffoney, named after Father Michael O'Flanagan.
 Painted on the ruined walls of the latter was a message for local republicans: 'Vacated home of murder gang.'"
 On 1 November, the day of Kevin Barry's execution and Terence MacSwiney's funeral, O'Flanagan took his personal papers and hid them in the laundry room at the convent in Loughglynn.
 Bloody Sunday took place on 21 November when thirteen members of the Crown forces, sixteen civilians and three republican prisoners, including Dick McKee and Conor Clune, were killed.